Crew member on a bulk carrier deck near open cargo holds, hatch covers, dust, and working gear

 What does a bulk carrier carry?

-Bulk carriers carry unpackaged cargo such as grain, ore, coal, cement, fertilizer, and other bulk materials.
+Unpackaged cargo such as grain, ore, coal, cement, and fertilizer.

 Is life on a bulk carrier hard?